Ireland Travel Guide

 Most Irish people practice Christianity.
 The Catholic faith is practised all over Ireland.
 Most towns and villages have churches and mass is on in the churches on a daily basis or on a Saturday and Sunday depending on the town, city or village.

-There are other religions in Ireland including some Muslim Mosques and Protestant churches.
+There are other religions in Ireland including some Muslim Mosques and many Protestant churches.
 In Northern Ireland there are two main religions Protestants and Catholic’s, there is around a 50/50 per cent equal share of both religions there.

 There are a number of banks operating in Ireland, the main banks are AIB, Bank of Ireland and Permanent TSB and KBC bank.
 There are some investment banks in Ireland also.